-To prevent the page from being whited out entirely, only spoilers from the current season (4) are whited out!
+BEWARE OF SPOILERS!
+To prevent the page from being whited out entirely, only spoilers from the final season (5) are whited out!

-- Elite Mook: They fulfill this role in the Person Of Interest universe.
+- Elite Mook: They fulfill this role in the Person of Interest universe.
 Only Reese, Shaw and Root have been able to take them on in combat effectively and at times have been bested by them due to superior numbers.
+Notable instances include:

 - Government Agency of Fiction: They're a secret counter-terrorist organisation who uses The Machine's relevant list to hunt down threats to America's national security and stop them before they even occur.

-- The Men in Black: They don't officially exist and are dedicated in keeping it that way.
+- The Men in Black: They don't officially exist and are dedicated to keeping it that way.

-- Kill 'em All: Standard operating procedure in the event the existence of the Machine is compromised to the outside world.
+- Kill Em All: Standard operating procedure in the event the existence of Research is compromised to the outside world.
 They're also willing to let terrorists attacks occur if necessary, if it means the source of the leak stands a good chance of dying in one.

 - Professional Killer: Their true strength.
 They have a small army of them to conduct counter-terrorist operations worldwide.
-They're also at Reese's calibre (like the ISA hit-squad in "No Good Deed" and Sameen Shaw).
-And if they find anyone who shouldn't know about the machine has learnt of its existence, they will be re-tasked in making sure that person does not live to tell anyone else.
+They're also at Reese's calibre (like the ISA hit-squad in "No Good Deed" and ex-operative Sameen Shaw).
+And if they find anyone who shouldn't know about The Machine has learnt of its existence, they will be re-tasked in making sure that person does not live to tell anyone else.

-- Punch Clock Villain: The majority of their hit-squads have no knowledge of the Machine and are simply following orders.
+- Punch-Clock Villain: The majority of their hit-squads have no knowledge of Research and are simply following orders.

-- You Have Outlived Your Usefulness: Does this to any employees who wish to leave the program and performed this to many of the personnel who were involved with initially setting up The Machine.
+- You Have Outlived Your Usefulness/You Know Too Much: Does this to any employees who wish to leave the program.
+They also performed this on many of the personnel who were involved with initially setting up The Machine.

 - Ambiguously Evil: Everything she does, she does for her country.
 Even Collier admits that.